-Dr. Dawson, Principal of McGill College, &c.
+Dr. Dawson, Principal of McGill College, &c. on the base secessful competition for homostyles and from his successful competition for homostyles.

 EXTRACT FROM A LETTER OF SIR C. LYELL, (JUNE, 5th 1874,) RELATING TO THE "REPORT ON THE LIGNITE TERTIARIES."